Mushrooms are one of my favorite alkaline foods. I often add them raw to a salad or cook up a delicious mushroom stir-fry for me and my family.

 The good news is that all edible mushrooms are good for your bones.

-I include mushrooms as a Foundation Food in the Save Our Bones Program as they’re an excellent source of a number of bone-healthy nutrients, particularly copper.
+I include mushrooms as a Foundation Food in the Osteoporosis Reversal Program as they're an excellent source of a number of bone-healthy nutrients, particularly copper.

 The Copper and Zinc Connection

 Although copper is an often-ignored trace mineral, it's found in every tissue of the body and performs many important functions relating to the immune system, the brain, and the nervous and cardiovascular system as an active component of many enzymes.